glmdgrielson/words/atlas0.md

 the name on short notice.
 You don't get something flowery, you don't get something normal-sounding, you get something _dumb_.
 Like _units_.

+The governor smiled.
+"Okay, now let's run through some actual data.
+Serial number is 9957.
+Do they owe anything?"

+The bot whirred once more.
+"It would appear we owe them 58 units."
+The governor blushed.
+That will have to be fixed soon.
+"Would you like me to deposit them now?"

+The governor groaned.
+"Go ahead.
+I suppose it wouldn't hurt to have you run over the rest of the taxes as well.
+Let's see if you're worth it, little robot."
+And with that, the governor went off to work on all of their _other_ innumerable duties.

 ---

 Notes: